One Email a Month.

 Step 2: Create a Second Blog Page in WordPress

 To create a new page, log in to your WordPress website admin and use the Pages item in the sidebar.
-Hover over the sidebar item and click on Add New.
+Hover over the sidebar item and click on Add Page.

 Create a new page in WordPress

 Then, name your newly created page.
-I’m going with the highly creative name of “Blog.”
+We’ll use “Blog.”

 Step 3: Add Your Blog Code to Your New Page